Getting Care on Terminal Leave

 Military Hospitals and Clinics

-- You can get care in any military hospital or clinic
+You can get care in any military hospital or clinic.
+You’ll continue to have the first priority for care.

-Routine medical care is only authorized when it's:
+You can get routine medical care when it's:

 - Part of your active health care needs